Sweden Southern Sweden

 It’s located in the southwestern part of Scania county (Skåne län in Swedish) – very close to the Danish capital, Copenhagen (yay, our hometown!).

-What to do in Malmö
+Best things to do in Malmö

 1. Gamla Staden